BrandSafwayTauber2022/boilerplate/README.md

-##### Author
+#### Author
 Joshua Fink
 joshfink@umich.edu

 # boilerplate
-Standard .gitignore and .pre-commit-config.yaml files to use with BrandSafway projects.
-Also contains a sample pytest setup.
+Standard .gitignore and .pre-commit-config.yaml files to use with BrandSafway projects with sample pytest setup.

 ## Latest boilerplate updates
 Run  <code>  git pull </code>  in an existing boilerplate repository to get the latest boilerplate updates.